-A collection of vegetarian and vegetable curry recipes from around the world including Thai vegan curries, Indian vegetable curry and some non-traditional vegetarian and vegan curry recipes.
-Vegetarian curries can be eaten plain just as they are, though they are usually served with rice.
-For a nutritional boost, pair your homemade vegetable curry with a healthy whole grain such as quinoa, millet or even brown rice instead of white.
+This collection of vegetarian and vegetable curry recipes from around the world includes Thai vegan curries, Indian vegetable curry, and some non-traditional vegetarian and vegan curry recipes.
+Vegetarian curries can be eaten plain just as they are, though they are usually served with rice or a flatbread like a naan.
+For a nutritional boost, pair your homemade vegetable curry with a healthy whole grain such as quinoa, millet, or even brown rice instead of white.

-Like trying out home-cooked vegetarian and vegan ethnic cuisines?
-Check out this guide to vegetarian recipes from around the world, including Japanese, Thai, Mexican food and more!
+If you want to expand beyond curries and into other international cuisines, use this guide to vegetarian recipes from around the world, including Japanese, Thai, Mexican food, and more!

-With Indian origins, Chinese five-spice powder, and popular amongst Muslim communities in Southern Thailand, Massaman curry is a truly global dish.
-This vegetarian version of Massaman curry is a simplified version of the traditionally complex curry, but still has a distinct kick.
-Traditional Massaman curry ingredients are chicken and potatoes, which is why this vegetarian version uses seitan, but if you want to add veggies, I'd recommend baby corn or green peas.
+With Indian origins, Chinese five-spice powder, and an earthy sweet taste, Massaman curry is a truly global dish.
+This vegetarian version of Massaman curry is a simplified version of the traditionally complex curry but still has a distinct kick.
+Traditional Massaman curry ingredients are chicken and potatoes, which is why this vegetarian version uses seitan, but if you want to add veggies, try baby corn or green peas.

-Make an easy homemade yellow Thai vegan curry with coconut milk, curry powder, turmeric and ginger.
-Two users have given this yellow vegetable curry recipe an average of 4.5 out of five stars, and both of them absolutely loved it.
-Though this recipe calls for potatoes, broccoli and cauliflower, just about any type of vegetable could easily be substituted, as is the case with most vegetable curry recipes.
+Make an easy homemade yellow Thai vegan curry with coconut milk, curry powder, turmeric, and ginger.
+Though this recipe calls for potatoes, broccoli, and cauliflower, just about any type of vegetable could easily be substituted, as is the case with most vegetable curry recipes.

-This tofu tikka masala rounds out the list of vegan curries from around the world since it comes - not from India - but from the U.K. It's true - chicken tikka masala is a British dish, and not native to India at all.
-This version, however, made with marinated and baked tofu instead of chicken, actually comes from my friend Wendy's kitchen in Florida.Continue to 5 of 9 below.
+This tofu tikka masala rounds out the list of vegan curries from around the world since it originates in the U.K. and not India.
+It's true.
+Chicken tikka masala is a British dish, and not native to India at all.
+This version is made with marinated and baked tofu instead of chicken.Continue to 5 of 8 below.

 No collection of vegetarian curry recipes would be complete without the addition of at least one Japanese-style curry.
 This recipe is for a Japanese eggplant curry, though you could also try adding a bit of seitan as a meat substitute or try adding some Japanese udon noodles for a full meal.

-Use a store-bought vegetarian red Thai curry paste to make this simple yet delicious red Thai coconut curry with tofu, carrots and spicy Thai chilies.
-Or, if you like Thai red curries, here's another vegan red curry recipe to try, with fresh chopped basil and baby corn.
+Use a store-bought vegetarian red Thai curry paste to make this simple yet delicious red Thai coconut curry with tofu, carrots, and spicy Thai chilies.
+Or, if you like Thai red curries, try this vegan red curry recipe with fresh chopped basil and baby corn.